logaretm/vee-validate/docs/content/api/use-field.md

-  validateOnValueUpdate?: boolean; // if the field should be validated when the value changes (default is true) bails?: boolean; // if the field validation should run all validations label?: string; // A friendly name to be used in `generateMessage` config instead of the field name }
+  validateOnValueUpdate?: boolean; // if the field should be validated when the value changes (default is true) bails?: boolean; // if the field validation should run all validations label?: string; // A friendly name to be used in `generateMessage` config instead of the field name type?: string; // The input type, can be any string.
+Toggles specific toggle mode for `checkbox` valueProp?: string; // Used the input type is `checkbox` or `radio` otherwise ignored }

 interface ValidationResult {